 A central purpose of the Act is to ensure that receipts and expenditures in election campaigns are fully and truthfully disclosed so that the voters may be fully informed, and improper practices may be inhibited.
 (Section 81002, subdivision (a).)
 Making campaign contributions in the name of another person is one of the most serious violations of the Act as it denies the public of information about the true source of a candidate's financial support.
-This is particularly true where, as here, the total contributions by Mr. Lo, in which Respondent acted as the intermediary, exceeded the local contribution limits.
+This is particularly true where, as here, the total contributions by Respondent exceeded local contribution limits.
 Exceeding contribution limits provides unfair advantages to candidates who receive these contributions and could result in undue influence by contributors over elected officials who receive the contributions.

 The typical administrative penalties for violations similar to those committed by Respondent have been at or near the maximum penalty of \$5,000 per violation.
-Recent cases approved by the Commission involving similar violations include:
+Recent cases approved by the Commission concerning violations of Section 84301 include:

-- In the Matter of GO Lorrie's Airport Shuttle, FPPC No. 11/920.
+• In the Matter of GO Lorrie's Airport Shuttle, FPPC No. 11/920.
 The respondent, a transportation company, made a total of 23 campaign contributions of \$500 each, which was the contribution limit, to the campaign of the interim Mayor of San Francisco.
-Employees of the company wrote personal checks for the contributions and the company reimbursed them in cash.
+Employees of the company wrote personal checks for the contributions and the company

+- reimbursed them in cash.
 On March 15, 2012, the Commission approved a stipulation consisting of 11 counts against respondent for making contributions in the name of others in violation of Sections 84301and 84300, subdivision (c), and approved a penalty of \$4,500 per violation for a total penalty of \$49,500. - In the Matter of Glen Gerson and Malibu Conference Center, Inc., FPPC No. 11/803.
-The respondents made five campaign contributions, each in the amount of \$1,000, to a candidate for Simi Valley city council in a name other than their own.
+The respondents made five campaign contributions, each in the amount of \$1,000, to a candidate for Semi Valley city council in a name other than their own.
 Semi Valley had a \$1,000 contribution limit.
 In a default decision on May 17, 2012, the Commission imposed a penalty of \$5,000 per count for five counts of violating Section 84301.

 In mitigation, the Commission has not previously brought an enforcement action against Respondent for violating the Act.
 Also, Respondent cooperated with the Commission in reaching this stipulated decision prior to a probable cause conference.
-Respondent stated that he did not understand that his conduct was a violation of the Act at the time he acted as an intermediary for Mr. Lo.
+Respondent stated that he did not understand that his conduct was illegal at the time he made the contributions.